pageau/py_resize/README.md

 The source for Uniform-Resizer is located here. https://github.com/Valkaari/Uniform-resizer

-The orgignal version of Py_Resize came from Valkaari's website https://www.valkaari.com/?cat=30
+The original version of Py_Resize came from Valkaari's website https://www.valkaari.com/?cat=30